avsprashant/Dummy/README.md

 # Dummy
 This is a sample NodeJS app which prints Hey There and inserts a value in DB.
+This is just a POC for dev environment
+# NOT for Prod.

 Pre-req:
 Docker image built and pushed to avsprashant/nodeapp repo.
 Application file is index.js and index-db.js